sconover/knit-js/README.markdown

 "Expression" is an appropriate term here: the result has no "rows()" - it's an airy, abstract thing.

 It needs to be bound with base relations that contain rows.
-I've chosen the compilation metaphor:
+I've chosen the compilation metaphor to express this (you're "compiling the expression down" to an algorithm, or to sql):

     var rows = expression.compile().rows()